cycle/docs/relation/many-to-many.md

 You can change the values of this entity as they will be persisted with the parent entity.
 This approach allows you to easier control the association between parent and related entities.

-For example, we can add new properly to our `UserTag`:
+For example, we can add a new property to our `UserTag`:

 ```php
 /** @Entity */